 Keep Your Kangal in Good Health with These 3 Tips

-- Kangals require plenty of exercise, whether it’s long walks, running or letting them out in a large yard to roam.
+- Kangals require plenty of exercises, whether it’s long walks, running or letting them out in a large yard to roam.

 - By keeping them cooped up indoors for long periods, Kangals tend to exhibit signs of depression.

 - A seasonal heavy shedder, the Kangal’s thick coat needs a thorough brushing twice a year during spring and fall.